(SD; Briquet’s Syndrome)

 - Individuals with antisocial personality disorder , substance abuse disorders, anxiety , depression , or panic disorders

-- May occur more frequently in individuals who are unable to express their emotional distress through language (due to neurological disorders or mental retardation ), or in cultures that discourage the communication of emotional distress
+- Individuals who are unable to express their emotional distress through language (due to neurological disorders or intellectual disability ), or in cultures that discourage the communication of emotional distress

 - Being off-balance

 - Loss of voice

 - Inability to control the need to urinate